DIDSR/BoneJ_Headless/plugins.rst

 array = Numpy array of the image

 voxel_size = Size of the voxels in the image, ex.
 [51.2,51.2,51.2].
-Spacing module assumes microns.
+Assumes microns

 fiji_path = Path to the users local Fiji installation